-In 1862, following a plea from King Kamehameha IV and Queen Emma to the Church of England, the first Anglican bishop and priests arrived to establish the Diocese of Honolulu.
-By 1863, Father William R. Scott had secured property and begun Luaehu School in Lahaina, Maui.
+In 1862, following a request from King Kamehameha IV and Queen Emma to the Church of England, the first Anglican bishop and priests arrived to establish the Anglican Episcopal Church mission.
+By 1863, Bishop Thomas Nettleship Staley had formed the Hawaiian Reformed Catholic Church, which would later become the Anglican Church of Hawai‘i.
+Bishop Staley and the Rev. George Mason, with the patronage of the King and Queen, also founded St. Alban's College.
 This was the beginning of the present ‘Iolani School.

 The sustaining heart of a school is its faculty.
 ‘Iolani's teachers come from across the country and other parts of the world; they bring a wealth of experience and background to their students.
 They form a disparate group but one that is united by a common dedication to excellence in education and by a love of children.

 Although ‘Iolani is related by tradition to the Episcopal Church, the school accepts boys and girls of any religious background.
 The requirements for admission are scholastic ability, good character, and the promise of leadership.